smerchan/smerchan.github.io/_posts/2017-6-28-Introduction-to-Support-Vector-Machines-Motivation-and-Basics.md

 Now that we have everything, we could apply optimization routine like gradient descent to find the values of $\lambda$s.
 I would encourage you to implement it and observe the obtained values of$\lambda$s.
 Upon observing, you would notice that the value of $\lambda$ would be zero for all the points except the ones which are closest to the decision boundary on the either side.
 This means that the points which are far away from the decision boundary don't get a say in deciding where the decision boundary should be.
 All the importance (through non-zero $\lambda$s) is assigned to the points closest to the boundary, which was our understanding all along.

+## Does it work on more General Cases?
 So, now you know all about what SVM aims at and how it goes about it.
 But, what about the following case where the data points are not linearly separable:

 <center>